Johnny Marr: Albums (as a guest musician)

 In the 1980s and 1990s, Marr played on three Billy Bragg recordings.
 In the late 1980s, he performed on albums by Bryan Ferry and Talking Heads.
 In the 1990s and 2000s, he performed on three Pet Shop Boys albums, and also plays guitar and harmonica on their Xenomania-produced album, Yes, released in 2009.
 In the 1990s, he also performed on albums by M People, Beck and Tom Jones.
-In the 2000s, he played on albums by bands such as Oasis, Pearl Jam, Jane Birkin, Lisa Germano and Crowded House.
+In the 2000s, he played on albums by bands such as Noel Gallagher's High Flying Birds, Pearl Jam, Jane Birkin, Lisa Germano and Crowded House.
 He also plays guitar on Girls Aloud's fifth album, Out of Control, on a track entitled "Rolling Back the Rivers in Time", as well as harmonica on the track "Love Is the Key".
 He also appeared on two tracks ("Enough of Me" and "Central") on John Frusciante's album The Empyrean which was released January 2009.